SUSE/catapult/README.md

-# Deploy SCF with Eirini on kind
+# Deploy SCF on kind

 **Requirements:**